 One can only imagine how brutal the actual rehearsals for Noises Off must’ve been, as by act two the show is more an exercise in precise choreography and physical comedy than anything.
 Keep an eye out (between guffaws, that is) for which actors break a sweat and when, as they all appear to do at some point in the show.
 It’s well earned, as they’re falling down stairs and swinging axes and darting this way and that; you’ll be forgiven if you don’t know exactly where to look when during the show’s more frantic moments.
 By the third act, you’ll know Nothing On a bit by heart, which makes the multi-car pile-up of a crash it devolves into even more hilarious.
 We know where it should go, so watching where it does go makes for a gleeful bit of rubber-necking.

 Noises Off is now playing at Windy City Playhouse, 3014 W. Irving Park Road.
-More information, a performance schedule and tickets (available through March 31, though one anticipates an extension) are all available here.
+More information, a performance schedule and tickets (extended through May 12) are all available here.

 Did you enjoy this post?
 Please consider supporting Third Coast Review’s arts and culture coverage by becoming a patron.
 Choose the amount that works best for you, and know how much we appreciate your support!